yeeus/GCI/README.md

 | RAM (Gb)                     | 74.25          | NA            | NA            | NA                     | NA                     | NA             | 14.10          |     4.58      |
 | User time                    | 6.03h          | NA            | NA            | NA                     | NA                     | NA             | 22.74m         |     9.46m     |

-*Note: all the results are computed using one bam file from winnowmap and one paf file from minimap2*
+*Note: all the results are computed using one bam file from winnowmap and one paf file from minimap2 which would be sightly higher than all bams*

 ### Utility
 - filter_bam.py